-The band have to date released six studio albums, as well as a double album of B-sides, a double Best -Of album, a DVD, a live album, a video collection, three e.p’s, and too many singles to mention.
+The band have to date released six Top 10 gold and platinum studio albums, a double album of B-sides, a double Best -Of album, a DVD, a live album, a video collection, three e.p’s, a book and too many singles to mention.

 Having completed their contract with Sony Music, in 2008 after touring for their final release for the Sony label,The Murmur Years – The Best of Something for Kate 1996-2007, the band signed to EMI/Capitol Records Australia.
 And in 2009, singer /guitarist Paul Dempsey commenced a solo career in addition to his work with Something for Kate and subsequently released his first solo album, Everything is True.
 The album was highly successful in Australia, entering the charts in the top 5 upon it’s release, surpassing gold status and being declared Album of the Year by iTunes amongst many other accolades.

 After relocating to New York in 2010, Paul Dempsey toured Everything is True until early 2012 when he commenced writing for the 6th Something for Kate album in Australia with bandmates, Stephanie & Clint.

 Something for Kate completed recording their 6th album in Dallas in May 2012 in Texas with producer, John Congleton (St Vincent, Explosions in the Sky, Modest Mouse ) The album is titled Leave Your Soul to Science and was released on Friday September 28th.
 The first single from the album, Survival Expert, was released on Monday August 6th, premiered on Triple J. The bands first shows in 4 years were also announced and presented by Triple J and sold out within 5 minutes.